The faces of India's coronavirus pandemic as deaths hit 100,000

-NEW DELHI (Reuters) - Eight months after the novel coronavirus arrived in India, the number of deaths from the disease is due to cross 100,000 imminently.
+NEW DELHI (Reuters) - Eight months after the novel coronavirus arrived in India, the number of deaths from the disease crossed 100,000 on Saturday.
 Nearly 6.5 million people have been infected in total, second only to the number in the United States.

 Reuters met and interviewed relatives of 30 people who died of the virus in India, from coastal Kerala on the country’s southern tip to the Himalayan region of Kashmir in the north.